peterjc/galaxy_blast/README.rst

 and/or do this automatically if installing the tools via the Tool Shed.

-The Galaxy team run nightly tests on all the tools which have been uploaded the main Tool Shed and the Test Tool Shed, simulating how they would behave in a local Galaxy instance once installed via the Tool Shed.
+The Galaxy team run nightly tests on all the tools which have been uploaded to the main Tool Shed and the Test Tool Shed, simulating how they would behave in a local Galaxy instance once installed via the Tool Shed.

 In addition we are running the same functional tests via TravisCI whenever this GitHub repository is updated: